Youth Leadership Workshop

 This workshop was a part of a series of workshops that QIA delivers to Inuit youth to help develop leadership skills and bolster community engagement.

-Twenty youth from Iqaluit, Cape Dorset, Pangnirtung, Clyde River, Igloolik and Pond Inlet took part in this workshop.
+Twenty youth from Iqaluit, Kinngait, Pangnirtung, Clyde River, Igloolik and Pond Inlet took part in this workshop.
 These youth are involved in various community initiatives such as leadership, recreation, and food security programs.